 IR35 is tax legislation, first introduced in April 2000, that is designed to combat tax avoidance by workers supplying their services to clients via an intermediary, such as a Limited company, but who would otherwise be an employee if the intermediary was not used.
-These workers are called ‘disguised employees’ by Her Majesty’s Revenue and Customs (HMRC).
+These workers are called ‘disguised employees’ by Her Majesty’s Revenue and Customs (HMRC) and can be subject to an IR35 investigation as a result.

 In April 2017, Government reforms to IR35 meant that the responsibility and liability of IR35 passed from the contractor to the employer (or party paying the contractor).
 This means the employer has to assess each engagement and make the decision as to whether that engagement is Inside IR35 or Outside IR35.